University can feel like a hostile place to Muslim students

 British Muslims are among some of the most disadvantaged people living in the UK.
 And yet this is not a story many are familiar with.
 This is because despite the poverty, disadvantage and social immobility Muslims face.
 Headlines that link the faith to crime or terrorism, or to forced marriage or honour killings, are much more common.

-But the reality, as reported by the House of Commons Women and Equalities Committee, is that the unemployment rate for Muslims in the UK is more than twice that of the general population – and the disadvantage is even greater for Muslim women.
+But the reality, as reported by the House of Commons Women and Equalities Committee, is that the unemployment rate for Muslims in the UK is more than twice that of the general population.
+And the disadvantage is even greater for British Muslim women.

-For those Muslims students who do access higher education, the odds can be stacked against them.
+For those British Muslims students who do access higher education.
+The odds can be stacked against them.
 Students from most ethnic minority backgrounds don’t do as well as their white peers – even when they enter higher education with the same or better qualifications.
 And although data on religion is not routinely collected by universities it is likely that many Muslims students are underperforming.